-Transportation
+8. Transportation

-- 1. There is a lack of transportation options for getting to work, education, healthcare, and stores.
-Traffic planning has focused mostly on the automobile. - 2.
-Lack of efficient, accessible and affordable fixed-route public transit system; "On Demand" transit is costly and unreliable. - 3.
+- 8.1.
+There is a lack of transportation options for getting to work, education, healthcare, and stores.
+Traffic planning has focused mostly on the automobile. - 8.2.
+Lack of efficient, accessible and affordable fixed-route public transit system; "On Demand" transit is costly and unreliable. - 8.3.
 Pedestrian crossings, particularly around schools, can be dangerous and need to be addressed.
-Some crossing signals do not work (e.g. around Baytree Rd. near the Mall).
-Some intersections, even though they have pedestrian signals, are still so dangerous for pedestrians that they need special signage (e.g. Baytree/Gornto, Ashley/Park/Bemiss). - More sidewalks are needed.
-Some streets have sidewalks on only one side but need them on both sides (e.g. near Mall and near Blanton Commons).
-Existing sidewalks need to be maintained and extended. - 5.
-Lack of education for cyclists and motorists regarding bicycling rules, regulations, and safety. - 6.
+Some crossing signals do not work.
+Some intersections, even though they have pedestrian signals, are still so dangerous for pedestrians that they need special signage. - 8.4.
+More sidewalks are needed.
+Some streets have sidewalks on only one side but need them on both sides.
+Existing sidewalks need to be maintained and extended. - 8.5.
+Lack of education for cyclists and motorists regarding bicycling rules, regulations, and safety. - 8.6.
 More bike lanes are needed.
-In many places striped bike lanes are insufficient and only protected bike lanes would be effective. - 7.
-The statewide law banning bicycles on sidewalks is not relevant because bicyclists are safer on sidewalks in many locations. - 8.
-There is traffic congestion due to lack of connectivity and lack of efficient traffic movement (traffic management/signal timing) in some areas, e.g. Five Points. - 9.
-Truck traffic in Downtown poses a safety hazard and needs to be re-routed away from Downtown. - 10.
-Lack of East-West connections and/or bypasses (over railroads, rivers, Interstate, etc. - 11.
-Lack of passenger rail service to cities such as Jacksonville, Atlanta, or other metropolitan hubs. - 12.
-Need a single car rail line for local connections. - 13.
-Several railroad track crossings cause traffic backups, e.g. on Baytree Rd. - 14.
-Some railroad crossings have only stop/yield signs and no drop arms, and are hazardous with poor visibility; there have been several fatalities recently. - 15.
-Poor ROW planning (insufficient width) in some locations. - 16.
+In many places striped bike lanes are insufficient and only protected bike lanes would be effective. - 8.7.
+The statewide law banning bicycles on sidewalks is not relevant because bicyclists are safer on sidewalks in many locations. - 8.8.
+There is traffic congestion due to lack of connectivity and lack of efficient traffic movement (traffic management/signal timing) in some areas, e.g. Five Points. - 8.9.
+Truck traffic in downtown areas poses a safety hazard and needs to be re-routed. - 8.10.
+Lack of East-West connections and/or bypasses (over railroads, rivers, Interstate, etc. - 8.11.
+Lack of passenger rail service to metropolitan hubs and other destinations. - 8.12.
+Several railroad track crossings cause traffic backups. - 8.13.
+Some railroad crossings have only stop/yield signs and no drop arms, and are hazardous with poor visibility; there have been several fatalities recently. - 8.14.
+Poor right-of-way planning (insufficient width) in some locations. - 8.15.
 Need larger airport with more activity, more routes (e.g. to Orlando), and more than one airline.

-- Develop basic transportation and utility infrastructure that promotes economic development and private sector investment. - Upgrade and maintain transportation infrastructure to support and encourage growth in identified areas. - Increase education and awareness regarding local transportation priorities and the relative perceived/real importance of various transportation issues. - More public/private partnerships for transportation. - The presence of the Valdosta-Lowndes Metropolitan Planning Organization (VLMPO) means that there is a federally- and state-funded transportation planning agency in the area staffed by professional transportation planners.
+- Develop basic transportation and utility infrastructure that promotes economic development and private sector investment. - Upgrade and maintain transportation infrastructure to support and encourage growth in identified areas - Increase education and awareness regarding local transportation priorities and the relative perceived/real importance of various transportation issues. - More public/private partnerships for transportation. - The presence of the Valdosta-Lowndes Metropolitan Planning Organization (VLMPO) means that there is a federally- and state-funded transportation planning agency in the area staffed by professional transportation planners. - Continue to develop resources for Valdosta Regional Airport. - Implement the Valdosta-Lowndes Bicycle/Pedestrian Master Plan and the Regional Bicycle/Pedestrian Master Plan.

-- Continue to develop resources for Valdosta Regional Airport. - Implement the Valdosta-Lowndes Bicycle/Pedestrian Master Plan and the Regional Bicycle/Pedestrian Master Plan. - Connect the sidewalks and widen them into multi-use paths so that they can be used by cyclists and pedestrians. - State-designated bicycle routes (Georgia Bicycle Route 10) could be improved by infrastructure such as bike lanes or paved shoulders without rumble strips. - In addition to fixed-route public transit, other options, such as disabled passes for transit (as used in Albany) and work-sponsored transit, could be beneficial. - TIPSY Transit, the MAFB service, and MIDs provide much needed on-demand public transit in the area.
+- Connect the sidewalks and widen them into multi-use paths so that they can be used by cyclists and pedestrians. - State-designated bicycle routes (Georgia Bicycle Route 10) could be improved by infrastructure such as bike lanes or paved shoulders without rumble strips. - In addition to fixed-route public transit, other options, such as disabled passes for transit (as used in Albany) and work-sponsored transit, could be beneficial. - TIPSY Transit, the MAFB service, and MIDs provide much needed on-demand public transit in the area.
 There is an opportunity to make more of the public aware of these services. - The pilot shuttle project has exceeded expectations and may pave the way for a fixed-route transit system. - Coordinate with Moody Air Force Base regarding the preferred route for their employees and delivery vehicles to access I-75. - Golf carts could be better utilized for efficient transportation (example: Peachtree City). - Mixed use development can help with transportation issues. - Staggered work times could reduce traffic congestion. - Better traffic control and management would ease congestion. - Solar powered LED lights for traffic lights can save energy.